-Because of their huge role in everyday activities, quads are easy to target but hard to challenge.
+Because of their huge role in everyday activities, quads are super easy to target and engage.

-And for us girls with less testosterone, getting those quads worked out might be a mission impossible, especially if you’re not training right.
+And for us girls with less testosterone, getting some serious progress and muscle development in those quads, might be a mission impossible.

 I’ll give you the recipe to sculpting those quads and getting stronger and sexier legs overall.